DeepOPF: A Feasibility-Optimized Deep Neural Network Approach for AC Optimal Power Flow Problems: Introduction

+However, conventional iteration-based solvers may not be able to solve OPF problems fast enough for the purpose~\cite{zhang2020convex}.
+For example, suppose a single large-scale AC-OPF problem can be solved quickly (e.g., state-of-the-art solvers can return the solution in one second for power network with hundreds {of} buses~\cite{babaeinejadsarookolaee2019power}), solving 1000 AC-OPF problems needs more than 10 minutes, which can be too slow for adjusting system operating points in response to the changes of renewable power injection~\cite{tang2017real}.
+It is thus crucial to develop efficient OPF solvers for cost-effective and reliable modern power system operation.

-Recently, learning-based approaches for solving OPF problems \rev{have received substantial} attention. \rev{The early works in~\cite{deepopf1, deepopf2} develop the first} DNN-based schemes to directly generate feasible and close-to-optimal solutions for security-constrained DC-OPF problems in a fraction of the time used by state-of-the-art solvers.
-The works suggest the potential of using machine learning in solving OPF problems and has attracted a variety of further studies~\cite{9335481,owerko2020optimal,guha2019machine,zamzam2019learning,chatzos2020high,dobbe2019towards}.
-Learning-based approaches have also been developed to facilitate the solving process for OPF problems, by, e.g., determining active/inactive constraints to reduce the problem size \rev{~\cite{deka2019learning, ng2018statistical,chen2020learning,9034123,robson2019learning} or speeding up the iterations in conventional solvers~\cite{biagioni2019learning,baker2019learning,diehl2019warm,dong2020smart,baker2020learning,zhou2020deriving}}.
+Recently, learning-based approaches for solving OPF problems have received substantial attention. {The works in~\cite{deepopf1, deepopf2, deepopf+} develop the first DNN schemes to \textit{directly} generate feasible and close-to-optimal solutions for (security-constrained) DC-OPF problems in a fraction of the time used by iterative solvers.
+The idea is to leverage the universal approximation~\cite{hornik1991approximation} capability of DNNs to learn the mapping between load input and OPF solutions.
+Then one can pass the loads through the trained DNN to instantly obtain a quality solution.
+The works suggest the potential of using deep learning in solving OPF problems and attract a variety of further studies~\cite{9335481,owerko2020optimal,guha2019machine,zamzam2019learning,chatzos2020high,dobbe2019towards}, some beyond the OPF problem~\cite{donti2021dc3}.} Learning-based approaches have also been developed to facilitate the solving process for OPF problems, by, e.g., determining active/inactive constraints to reduce the problem size\cite{zhang2020convex,deka2019learning, ng2018statistical,chen2020learning,9034123,robson2019learning} or speeding up the iterations in conventional solvers~\cite{biagioni2019learning,baker2019learning,diehl2019warm,dong2020smart,baker2020learning,zhang2021learning}.
 We present detailed discussions of related works in Sec.~\ref{related.work}.

-In this paper, we generalize the approach in our previous works~\cite{deepopf1, deepopf2} and develop a DNN-based scheme for solving the AC-OPF problem directly.
-As compared to using DNN to solve the DC-OPF problem, developing DNN schemes for AC-OPF problems face the following unique challenges. \begin{itemize} \item It is non-trivial to ensure the \textit{feasibility} of the generated solution, i.e., ensuring the DNN solution satisfying the non-convex power-flow balance equations and the operation limits simultaneously.
+In this paper, we generalize the 2-stage approach in~\cite{deepopf1, deepopf2} to develop a DNN scheme for solving AC-OPF problems directly.\footnote{We note that there are also two independent works~\cite{guha2019machine} and~\cite{zamzam2019learning} applying the 2-stage approach in~\cite{deepopf1} to solve AC-OPF problems.
+We discuss the difference and similarity in Sec.~\ref{related.work} and compare the performance in Sec.~\ref{sec:simulations}.} As compared to using DNN to solve DC-OPF problems~\cite{deepopf1, deepopf2}, developing DNN schemes for AC-OPF problems face the following unique challenges. \begin{itemize} \item It is non-trivial to ensure the \textit{feasibility} of the generated solution, i.e., ensuring the DNN solution satisfies the non-convex power-flow balance equations and the operation limits simultaneously.